-Thank you for purchasing a Green Mountain Insert 90 woodstove from Hearthstone Quality Home Heating Products.
+Thank you for purchasing a Green Mountain 60 woodstove from Hearthstone Quality Home Heating Products.
 This stove will provide years of comfortable heat.
-The Green Mountain Insert 90 blends modern technology with the unique beauty and qualities of cast iron and Soapstone.
+This stove combines the warmth and comfort of soapstone and cast iron with the efficiency of advanced catalytic technology.
+The Green Mountain 60 blends modern technology with the unique beauty and qualities of cast iron.
 We trust that you will appreciate the quality of this handcrafted product.

-Your Green Mountain Insert 90 woodstove burns very efficiently, and produces a large amount of heat.
-However, you should not consider your Green Mountain Insert 90 the primary heat source for your home.
-The Green Mountain Insert 90's large glass window allows you to enjoy the fire from a variety of locations in the room.
+Your Green Mountain 60 woodstove burns very efficiently, and produces a large amount of heat.
+However, you should not consider your Green Mountain 60 the primary heat source for your home.
+The Green Mountain 60's large glass window allows you to enjoy the fire from a variety of locations in the room.

 Please read this manual in its entirety.
-Its purpose is to familiarize you with your stove's safe installation, proper break-in, operation, and maintenance.
+Its purpose is to familiarize you with your stove's safe installation, proper break-in, operation and maintenance.
 It contains extremely important information so keep it handy and refer to it often.